geirs73/renault-scenic-electric/HowTo.md

 Power on, but engine off.
 Apply parking brake.
 Set gear in N(eutral).
 Long press start without touching the brake.
-You then enter "Permanent IGN" (ignition) mode, which does should not time out after a short period.
+You then enter "Permanent IGN" (ignition) mode, which should cause power to not time out after a short period.

 ![alt text](img/permanent_ign.jpg)